 Also, when you are building transactional emails, whether it’s an order confirmation, account notification, or an automatically generated payment receipt, you most likely will be adding some design elements or at least your company logo.
 In this case, you need to embed an image in the email.

 By embedding, we, in fact, are also attaching an image, but now it’s an integral part of the HTML message body.
 Besides the image size, you now should decide where it will be hosted and how it will be encoded, as no one can guarantee that it will be properly displayed.

-Like I mentioned earlier, many popular email clients block images by default.
+As I mentioned earlier, many popular email clients block images by default.
 Bummer.
 The good news is that they render ALT text.
-What this means is, when an embedded image doesn’t show up in an email, it will at least show the designated text to caption the image, which allows users to get a general idea of what was there.
+What this means is, that when an embedded image doesn’t show up in an email, it will at least show the designated text to caption the image, which allows users to get a general idea of what was there.

 There is no infallible way of ensuring that images get seen by email subscribers.
 So it is best to figure out what works best for your email campaign.
 But it is advisable to keep fewer images to avoid deliverability and rendering issues.